Introduction

 You’ll be asked if you would like to continue:

 WARNING!
 This will remove all networks not used by at least one container.
+Are you sure you want to continue? [y/N]

-Type y and docker will remove all of the networks that you are not using.
+and docker will remove all of the networks that you are not using.

 Cleaning up everything at once